 Long term sleep problems can affect your physical and mental health, so it’s worth investigating whether there might be psychological reasons, as well as the other things mentioned here.

 Eating certain foods at the right time and correcting any imbalance or nutritional deficiencies can also help you get a good night’s rest.
+An healthy diet helps improve the quality of your sleep.
+A predominantly plant-based diet such as the mediterranean diet is a good example of a well studied healthy diet.
+Aim to increase the fibre in your diet by eating more foods such as:

 Try to make sure you have some protein and healthy fats at every meal.
 Reduce your intake of sugar and refined carbohydrates such as cake and biscuits which can cause blood sugar imbalance.
 This is especially important if you are trying to lose weight.